jpierkunke/example_shiny_quarto_dashboard/README.md

 - You can find so many resources for learning R Shiny [here](https://shiny.posit.co/r/articles/)!
 - You can find a great introduction for total Shiny beginners [on the Shiny website here](https://shiny.posit.co/getstarted.html).
 - The first few Shiny apps in [this repository](https://github.com/tribalxg/PNWTCG2026_shiny_intro/) are a great hands-on intro.
-- You can see [here in the Quarto dashboard documentation](https://quarto.org/docs/dashboards/interactivity/shiny-r.html) how to adapt R Shiny code when you are using it as part of a Quarto dashboard; make sure to click on the numbered circles along the right side of the code in the Walkthrough section to see their guidance on what each piece is doing.
+- You can see [here in the Quarto dashboard documentation](https://quarto.org/docs/dashboards/interactivity/shiny-r.html) how to adapt R Shiny code when you are using it as part of a Quarto dashboard.
+Make sure to click on the numbered circles along the right side of the code in the Walkthrough section to see their guidance on what each piece is doing.

 <a name="integrate"/>